Introduction to Environmental Studies (ENVR 150)

 Research Seminar (ENVR 395)

-Create and present a formal research project on an issue that you would like to investigate as your Capstone Thesis.
+Capstone seminar for majors/minors; intensive research project and formal presentation in collaborative setting.
 Prerequisite: senior standing or permission of instructor.
 See a list of past thesis topics our students have researched.

 Internship (ENVR 397)